What is an Anti-inflammatory Diet and How Can it Heal You.

-- Eat larger portions of fresh fruits and vegetables (never frozen, canned or processed) than meats or processed foods.
+- Eat larger portions of fresh, organic fruits and vegetables (never frozen, canned or processed) than meats or processed foods.
 Fruits and vegetables contain fiber, vitamins, minerals and enzymes in high density and are easily assimilated in the body.
+They also alkalize the body chemistry which in turn, reduced inflammation.

 - Minimize your consumption of beef, lamb and pork.
 Choose organically grown meat products when available.
 Include organic chicken, turkey and wild caught fish as adjuncts to your vegetable dishes.